 We don’t cover child-rearing issues, and we don’t cover general education topics unless they have a very specific parent group angle.
-We focus exclusively on parent groups serving students in grades K-8; high school parent groups often take a form very different from that of elementary and middle school groups.
+We focus on parent groups serving students in grades K-8; high school parent groups often take a form very different from that of elementary and middle school groups.

-Major topic areas we do cover include:
+Major topic areas we cover include:

 Parent involvement.
 The number one issue for most parent groups is how to get more parents to participate.
 More volunteers mean better events and programs and less work for those who do participate.
 We have published articles about reaching out to parents who are new to the school, making sure volunteers have a positive experience and want to come back, and communicating effectively with parents who aren’t members.